11 December 2017

-Dr Waseem Ashraf, a Consultant Gastroenterologist at Spire Roding Hospital, looks at the causes of indigestion, how we treat it and what we have to do to avoid it altogether.
+Dr Waseem Ashraf, a Consultant Gastroenterologist at Spire London East Hospital, looks at the causes of indigestion, how we treat it and what we have to do to avoid it altogether.

-But he also warned that people suffering indigestion regularly and for an extended period of time could actually be mistaking the symptom for something more sinister and urged them to see their GP or Gastroenterologist.
+But he also warns that people suffering indigestion regularly, and for an extended period of time, could actually be mistaking the symptom for something more sinister, and urges them to see their GP or a Gastroenterologist.

-What is indigestion?
 Indigestion is a very vague term that is used to describe symptoms that are attributable to the oesophagus, stomach and small intestine (duodenum).
-The symptoms are often pain or discomfort aggravated by eating or drinking - the feeling of nausea after food or the sensation of being over full.
-Also heartburn and reflux can also be described as indigestion
+The symptoms are often pain or discomfort that is aggravated by eating or drinking, the feeling of nausea after food or the sensation of being over full.
+Also, heartburn and reflux can also be described as indigestion.

 Are there any causes that people aren’t so aware of?

 The bottom of the oesophagus (gullet) has a muscle that tries to prevent reflux.
 However, this muscle can be relaxed by alcohol and, perhaps more surprisingly, by chocolate.
-Late night chocolate treats can classically results in nocturnal heartburn
+Late night chocolate treats can classically result in nocturnal heartburn.

 What about alcohol – are spirits more likely to bring on a bout of indigestion than beers or lagers?

-Besides abstaining for alcohols and saying ‘no’ to tasty treats what measures can people take to avoid indigestion?
+Besides abstaining from alcohol and saying ‘no’ to tasty treats, what measures can people take to avoid indigestion?